truc-h-nguyen/Forecasting-EV-Sales/README.md

 # Forecasting-EV-Sales

-A project for Mathematical Methods for Economics course at SJSU We used ARIMA model to predict electric vehicle sales in the US by 2030.
+A project for Mathematical Methods for Economics course at SJSU.

+We used ARIMA model to predict electric vehicle sales in the US by 2030.